 B. "Public" is any campus employee, student, visitor, or guest who is not enrolled in a laboratory course and who does not have an official reason for being in a laboratory or other defined hazardous area.

-C. "Laboratories" are rooms in which campus employees and students handle and store hazardous chemicals, radiation, or biological materials that are subject to the regulations of the California Department of Industrial Relations or the NRC.
+C. "Laboratories" are rooms in which campus employees and students handle and store hazardous chemicals, radiation, or biological materials that are subject to the regulations of the California Department of Industrial Relations (OSHA) or the Nuclear Regulatory Commission.

 D. “Potentially hazardous areas” are hallways, classrooms and offices adjacent to laboratories, which are not considered hazardous, but adult supervision is required for minors to be in these areas because of the potential for emergencies associated with laboratory work.

-E. "Other hazardous areas" are machine rooms, electrical rooms and equipment rooms.
+E. “Other hazardous areas” are machine rooms, electrical rooms, equipment rooms, confined spaces and construction sites.

 F. "Visitor/s" collectively refers to any minor or member of the public previously defined.

-A. Visitors shall not be permitted in any Cal State San Marcos laboratory:
+A. Visitors shall not be permitted in any California State University, San Marcos laboratory:

 B. In addition, visitors shall not be allowed: